T10 Working Drafts

 Automation/Drive Interface (ADI)

-Automation/Drive Interface - Transport Layer (ADT)
+Automation/Drive Interface - Transport Protocol (ADT)

-{Date: 2004/11/18, Rev: 14, Status: Published, Project: 1557-D, File: adt-r14.pdf (1018702 bytes)}
+{Date: 2004/11/18, Rev: 14, Status: Published, BSR Number: INCITS 406}

 Media changer (automation) devices use a private communication link for monitoring and controlling the removable medium devices (drives) installed in them.
 The proposed Automation/Drive Interface - Transport Protocol (ADT) standard specifies a protocol for transporting commands, data, and status between automation devices and the drives.

-Automation/Drive Interface - Transport Protocol - 2 ADT-2)
+Automation/Drive Interface - Transport Protocol - 2 (ADT-2)

 Media changer (automation) devices use a private communication link for monitoring and controlling the removable medium devices (drives) installed in them.
 The proposed Automation/Drive Interface - Transport Protocol -2 (ADT-2) standard specifies a protocol for transporting commands, data, and status between automation devices and the drives.